Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Bio Informatics Computing/Midterm/Study Guide.md

 You choose the last element (lower right) and do a backtrace to find the optimal sequence alignment.

 ##### Study Guide Long Response VII
-Note: Im using the same HMM as
+Note: Im using the same HMM as "Study Guide Short Response G"